venkatanarayanan/soccer_plots/README.md

 ## Manchester United Transfers ( 2013 - Present ) - % share of overall minutes played [June 9th, 2021] ##

+In 13/14, 18/19, 20/21 - none of the new signings played more than 50% of the overall minutes.
+In 16/17 and 19/20, most of the signings were pretty much for the first team and played regularly.
+Maguire with the highest % of minutes in the first season

 ![united_transfers_minutes](united/united_transfers_minutes.png)

-## Premier League 2020/21 - Teams' Distribution of Goals across minutes ##
+## Premier League 2020/21 - Teams' Distribution of Goals across minutes [June 11th, 2021] ##

 Manchester United, Newcastle United, Fulham, Chelsea, Leicester City among the teams that scored a large volume of their goals late in the second half.
 Southampton, Burnley, Everton, Manchester City all tend to start well and score early regularly.
 Aston Villa, Brighton & Hove Albion, Crystal Palace and Manchester City as well tend score equally in both the halves.
 Liverpool and Arsenal often score just before and after the HT.